intrinio/intrinio-realtime-python-sdk/README.md

 ## Handling Quotes and the Queue

 When the Intrinio Realtime library receives quotes from the websocket connection, it places them in a queue.
 This queue has a default maximum size of 10,000 quotes.
-You can modify this value by specifying a `max_queue_size` option, as your environment memory contraints allow.
+You can modify this value by specifying a `max_queue_size` option, as your environment memory constraints allow.
 Once a quote has been placed in the queue, it is passed to the `on_quote` handler in the order it was received.
 Your `on_quote` handler should process quotes quickly, so that the queue does not reach its maximum size (at which point, the system will log an error and ignore any incoming quotes until the queue has space).
 We recommend using the a thread class or pool for operations such as writing quotes to a database (or anything else involving time-consuming I/O).
 The `on_quote` handler also receives a `backlog` argument, which is an integer specifying the approximate length of the quote queue.
 Monitor this to make sure you are processing quotes quickly enough.

 ## Providers